Phillip M. Landrum

-Phillip Mitchell Landrum (September 10, 1907 – November 19, 1990) was a Democratic U.S. Representative from Georgia.
+Phillip Mitchell Landrum (September 10, 1907 – November 19, 1990) was an American lawyer, World War II veteran, and politician who served twelve terms as a Democratic U.S. Representative from Georgia from 1953 to 1977.

+Biography

 Born in Martin, Georgia, Landrum attended the public schools and Mercer University, in Macon, Georgia.

 He graduated from Piedmont College, in Demorest, Georgia (A.B., 1939) and from the Atlanta Law School (LL.B., 1941).

 While in college and law school, Landrum worked as Superintendent of Nelson (Georgia) High School (1937–1941).
 He was admitted to the bar in 1941 and commenced the practice of law in Canton, Georgia.

-He was an unsuccessful candidate for Congress in 1942.
+World War II

 During the Second World War, Landrum enlisted as a private in the United States Army Air Corps on October 2, 1942.
 He served in Europe and was discharged on June 1, 1945, as a first lieutenant.

+Early career

 After his discharge from the military, Landrum was briefly employed by the Veterans' Administration.
 He then served as assistant attorney general of the State of Georgia in 1946-1947, and as Executive secretary to Governor Melvin E. Thompson in 1947-1948.

+Congress

 He returned to the practice of law in Jasper, Georgia until he was elected as a Democrat to the Eighty-third and to the eleven succeeding Congresses (January 3, 1953 – January 3, 1977).
 While he easily won twelve general elections, he faced strong opposition in several primary elections, including from a young Zell Miller in 1964 and 1966.

 Landrum was one of the primary sponsors of the Labor Management Reporting and Disclosure Act, also known as the Landrum-Griffin Act.
-He was also the author of the Economic Opportunity Act of 1964, one of the key pieces of legislation of President Lyndon Johnson's War on Poverty.
+He was also the author of the Economic Opportunity Act of 1964, one of the key pieces of legislation of President Lyndon Johnson's war on poverty.

-A staunch segregationist, in 1956, Landrum signed "The Southern Manifesto."